A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Results

 Our simulations suggest that more than 400 Pop\ III systems could be discovered in galaxies with $M_\star \gtrsim 10^{7.5} ~ \si{M_\odot}$ around $z \simeq 8$, within all these combined JWST fields, and more than one system is supposed to be found within each individual survey.
-However, costly spectroscopic follow-up on these sources is required for their identification.
+However, we remark that this number is derived from purely geometrical considerations: it indicates the number of Pop\ III sources - selected from a given survey - that would fall within NIRSpec FoV when pointing towards the centre of their galactic host, while issues related to the intrinsic faintness of the sources and dust absorption/scattering are only broadly discussed in Section~\ref{sec:results_sensitivity} and Section~\ref{sec:discussion_dust}, respectively.
+Costly spectroscopic follow-up is in fact required for their identification.
 Moreover, the number of HeII emitters above the sensitivity limits for a given instrumental setup strongly depends on the assumed model for Pop\ III star formation (see Section~\ref{sec:results_sensitivity}).
 As an example, only $\sim 75/85 \%$ of the whole range of luminosities spanned by the models in Figure~\ref{fig:HeIILuminosityVsRedshift} would be covered with a $\sim 10$~h exposure at medium spectral resolution, assuming a line width of 500/50~\si{km.s^{-1}} respectively, while up to $\sim 90/95 \%$ would be covered with a $\sim 50$~h exposure.

 These Pop III models are likely not equiprobable in reality.
-Depending on the actual nature of Pop\ III stars, fainter Pop\ III models might be favoured (especially in low-mass galaxies, which are more numerous), causing a large fraction of these systems to only be accessible through very deep exposures.
+Depending on the actual nature of Pop\ III stars, fainter Pop\ III models might be favoured, causing a large fraction of these systems to only be accessible through very deep exposures; this might be especially true for the more numerous low-mass galaxies, which might be associated with lower star-formation efficiencies and hence lower HeII luminosities.
 As discussed in Section~\ref{sec:method_HeIILuminosity}, both the Pop\ III-formation efficiency and IMF could in fact vary depending on environmental conditions, such as the mass of the dark matter host where the Pop\ IIIs are formed.
-We emphasize the need for more in-depth studies of Pop\ III star formation in mini-halos versus Ly-$\alpha$ cooling halos, that would allow us to infer a probability distribution function for the values of the two parameters $\overline{\varepsilon}_\mathrm{HeII}$ (Equation~\ref{eq:avHeIIEmissivity}) and $ \eta_\mathrm{III}$ (Equation~\ref{eq:popIIIResolutionElement}) -- and hence for the HeII luminosity $L_\mathrm{HeII}$ (Equation~\ref{eq:HeIILuminosity}) -- as a function of host mass.
+We emphasize the need for more in-depth studies of Pop\ III star formation in mini-haloes versus Ly-$\alpha$ cooling haloes, that would allow us to infer a probability distribution function for the values of the two parameters $\overline{\varepsilon}_\mathrm{HeII}$ (Equation~\ref{eq:avHeIIEmissivity}) and $ \eta_\mathrm{III}$ (Equation~\ref{eq:popIIIResolutionElement}) -- and hence for the HeII luminosity $L_\mathrm{HeII}$ (Equation~\ref{eq:HeIILuminosity}) -- as a function of host mass.